chemlab/chemlab/README.md

 License
 -------

-chemlab is released under GNU GPL3 (see COPYING attached).
+chemlab is released under the GNU LGPL license if the PyQt parts are omitted (such as chemlab.graphics and chemlab.mviewer packages) or the GNU GPL3 license otherwise.
+See lgpl.txt and gpl.txt files attached.